Transference Field

 In the library

-Romanyshyn explicitly names and theorises the 'Transference Field' as the unconscious relational space between researcher and work, extending the clinical concept into epistemological methodology.
+Romanyshyn formally names and theorises the transference field as the charged relational space between researcher and work, in which the unconscious ‘otherness’ of the work exercises an autonomous pull analogous to clinical transference.

 Romanyshyn, Robert D., The Wounded Researcher: Research with Soul in Mind, 2007thesis

-This bond is often of such intensity that we could almost speak of a "combination."
+Freud, who was the first to recognize and describe this phenomenon, coined the term ‘transference neurosis.’
+This bond is often of such intensity that we could almost speak of a ‘combination.’
 When two chemical substances combine, both are altered.
 This is precisely what happens in the transference.

-Jung frames the transference as a mutual chemical-alchemical transformation of both analyst and patient, establishing the field's bidirectional and irreversible character.
+Jung accepts Freud’s ‘transference-neurosis’ coinage while decisively reframing the phenomenon as a mutual chemical-like transformation of both doctor and patient, establishing the intersubjective field model.

 Jung, Carl Gustav, The Practice of Psychotherapy: Essays on the Psychology of the Transference and Other Subjects, 1954thesis